Interested in applying?

-All you need to enter the Department of Communication is a burning desire to convey a message, a story, a dream, a narrative or idea.
+All you need to enter the Department of Journalism + Media is a burning desire to convey a message, a story, a dream, a narrative or idea.
 You have to wish to connect with others, to help them see the world as you do.
 Connectivity is the way of the future, and those who are able to harness the tools and skills that allow for the most effective communication will be the thought leaders of tomorrow.

 The Department of Journalism + Media seeks, above all, to enroll men and women who seek to connect and communicate with others, and who wish to take advantage of the incredible resources the department has to offer.
-A successful Communication student is someone who combines curiosity with discipline, vision with training, and engage with both our faculty and students to both learn and contribute to the academic quality of our department.
+A successful Journalism student is someone who combines curiosity with discipline, vision with training, and engage with both our faculty and students to both learn and contribute to the academic quality of our department.

 Why choose the Department of Communication?

 The Department of Journalism + Media brings together 15 faculty members, two academic advisors, and 6 staff members whose main priority is student success.
 We are fortunate to have a diverse mix of communication scholars and practitioners all of whom contribute to the energy and productivity of the department.
 We invite students to get to know their professors through student organizations, research collaborations, and discussing career opportunities or graduate studies.